 This webpage will help Hawaii residents understand assisted living, home care, and adult day care costs on each island.
 It also discusses the payment options and financial assistance programs available to help in caring for the elderly, whether in residential care, in the community, or in the home.

-The programs available here are comprehensive of what is available from the state of Hawaii, but is not comprehensive of what is available from the rest of the continental United States.
+The programs available here are comprehensive of what is available from the state of Hawaii.
+But it is not comprehensive of what is available from the rest of the continental United States.
 To find the program that is most suitable to your needs, it’s important to also search for nationwide assistance.
 You can easily do so by using our Resource Locator Tool.

-The average assisted living cost in 2019 across the state of Hawaii is $5,500.
-In Honolulu, the monthly average price is higher and is around $5,750.
+The average assisted living cost in 2020, per Genworth’s Cost of Care Survey 2019, across the state of Hawaii is $4,375.
+In Honolulu, the monthly average price is slightly higher and is around $4,500.
 On the island of Maui, in the area of Kahului, less expensive senior living can be found at approximately $4,300 / month.
-Memory care (for persons with dementias, such as Alzheimer’s disease) can increase the monthly costs by $870 - $1,100.
+Memory care (for persons with dementias, such as Alzheimer’s disease) can increase the monthly costs by approximately 20% – 30%, or put differently, $1,075 – $1,125.
 This is due to the increased level of supervision and security that is required for these types of patients.

 Contrary to home care in Hawaii, which is quite expensive, adult day care is much more affordable.
-Adult day care services in 2019 cost an average of $72 / day.
-It can be as low as $76 / day for Kahului, Wailuku, and Lahaina residents, and as high as $80 / day for residents of Honolulu.
+Adult day care services in 2020, per Genworth’s Cost of Care Survey 2019, cost an average of $73 / day.
+It can be as low as $63 / day for Kahului residents, and as high as $74 / day for residents of Honolulu.
 Notably, for the same number of hours, adult day care costs well less than half of what in-home care costs.

-As of 2018, Hawaii states that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident at least 65 years of age, or under 65 and disabled.
-The monthly income limit is set at $1,198 for an individual, and the asset limit is $2,000.
-Certain assets are considered exempt, such as the individual’s home (up to $878,000 in value), household appliances/furnishings, wedding/engagement rings, a primary vehicle, and a burial spot.
+As of 2020, Hawaii states that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident at least 65 years of age, or under 65 and disabled.
+The monthly income limit is set at $1,224 for an individual, and the asset limit is $2,000.
+Certain assets are considered exempt, such as the individual’s home (up to $893,000 in value), household appliances/furnishings, wedding/engagement rings, a primary vehicle, and a burial spot.
 For married couples, the rules change depending on if there is one Medicaid applicant or two.
-For instance, if only one spouse is applying for Medicaid, a portion of the applicant’s spouse may be transferred to the non-applicant spouse (the community spouse).
-Non-applicant spouses are also able to retain a higher level of assets.
+For instance, if only one spouse is applying for Medicaid, a portion of the applicant’s spouse income may be transferred to the non-applicant spouse (the community spouse) as a maintenance needs allowance.
+Non-applicant spouses are also able to retain a higher level of assets in the form of a community spouse resource allowance.
 These rules are in place to prevent spousal impoverishment of community spouses.
 Medicaid eligibility is complex, especially for married couples.
 It is recommended that persons unsure of their status consult with a professional in advance of applying.

-The state of Hawaii offers five Non-Medicaid assistance programs.
-These programs provide financial assistance for housing or skilled services, as well as foster care, in order to keep the disabled and elderly residents of Hawaii from having to leave their homes and move to more costly nursing facilities.
+The state of Hawaii offers four Non-Medicaid assistance programs.
+These programs provide financial assistance for housing or skilled services in order to keep the disabled and elderly residents of Hawaii from having to leave their homes and move to more costly nursing facilities.
 Click on the programs below to get more information on specific benefits and eligibility guidelines.

-1) Kupuna Care (KC) – offers multiple in-home and community based benefits, such as adult day care, personal care, home modifications, meal delivery, and transportation assistance.
+1) Kupuna Care (KC) – offers multiple in-home and community based benefits, such as adult day care, personal care, homemaker services, meal delivery, and transportation assistance.

 2) Chore Services Program – offers in-home assistance to help maintain one’s home in a safe, livable condition, as well as provides personal care assistance.
 Other benefits include preparation of meals, laundry, yard work, and shopping.
-This program allows for consumer self-direction, meaning individuals are able to choose their own service provider, including some family members.
+This program allows for consumer self-direction.
+This means individuals are able to choose their own service provider, including some family members.

-5) Community Living Program (CLP) – a new program with limited enrollment, CLP is intended to assist in independent living and prevent nursing home placements.
-Via a monthly budget, program participants may use the funding on a variety of benefits and services, including companion care, durable medical equipment, home modifications, and personal care assistance.
+4) Community Living Program (CLP) – a fairly new program with limited enrollment, CLP is intended to assist in independent living and prevent nursing home placements.
+Via a monthly budget, program participants may use the funding on a variety of benefits and services.
+These include companion care, durable medical equipment, home modifications, and personal care assistance.
 Unfortunately, this program is not available statewide.

 Many non-profit and federal options also exist that help pay for care, in addition to the Hawaii specific options that are listed here.
 Our Resource Locator Tool is invaluable in finding these programs that pay for, or reduce the burden of the cost of care, including loan options and benefits for veterans.
 To find the program that best suits your needs, it is strongly recommended you use this search option.

-Given the big jump in pricing between Honolulu and the rest of Hawaii, there is good reason to contact multiple providers to find affordable care.
+Given the pricing can vary even within the same geographic region, there is good reason to contact multiple providers to find affordable care.
 Taking into account the difficulties of moving from island to island, one should consider home care services over assisted living or nursing home care in order to find a plan that may be more affordable.
 To assist families with the process, our organization includes a free service that pairs an individual’s or family’s specific care needs with senior care providers in their price range and in their constrained geographic area.
 Click here for help in finding affordable care.

 For more information about the costs and resources available in Hawaii cities, click on the links below.